Melvyn B. Nathanson

-Melvyn Bernard Nathanson (born October 10, 1944, in Philadelphia, Pennsylvania) is an American mathematician, specializing in number theory, and a Professor of Mathematics at Lehman College and The Graduate Center (City University of New York).
+Melvyn Bernard Nathanson (born October 10, 1944, in Philadelphia, Pennsylvania) is an American mathematician, specializing in number theory, and a Professor of Mathematics at Lehman College and the Graduate Center of the City University of New York).
 His principal work is in additive and combinatorial number theory.
-He is the author of over 150 research papers in mathematics, and author or editor of 20 books.
+He is the author of over 200 research papers in mathematics, and author or editor of 27 books.

 Education

-Nathanson graduated from Central High School in 1961 and from the University of Pennsylvania in 1965 with a BA in philosophy.
+Nathanson graduated from Central High School in 1961 and from the University of Pennsylvania in 1965 with a Bachelor of Arts in philosophy.
 He was a graduate student in biophysics at Harvard University in 1965–66, then moved to the University of Rochester, where he received a PhD in mathematics in 1972.
 During the academic year 1969–70 he was a visiting research student in the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge.